Dissolution of Czechoslovakia: Referendum controversy

 Soon after the dissolution, public satisfaction was relatively low, with large portions of the population on both sides of the border protesting the fact that the dissolution of the common state was not put to a vote, as described by politologist Lubomír Kopeček of Masaryk University.
-A March 1993 study conducted by Martin Bútora and his wife Zora indicated that in case of a referendum about 50% of the population would've voted against the dissolution of the state with only about 30% in favour of the dissolution.
+A March 1993 study conducted by Martin Bútora and his wife Zora indicated that in case of a referendum about 50% of the population would have voted against the dissolution of the state with only about 30% in favour of the dissolution.

 Former Slovak Minister of Culture Marek Maďarič, pointed out, in January 2023, that the dissolution without a referendum reflected the historic practice and a tradition of constitutional stately affairs decided without a referendum in Czechoslovak history.
 Namely, both the formation of the First Czechoslovak Republic from the rubbles of Austria-Hungary in 1918 as well as the reunion of the Protectorate and Slovak State to form a Third Republic in 1945 after the conclusion of the World War II were achieved without a referendum, solely through the pursuit of political representatives of the era.